Kelly Lynch and Peter Fonda during production - The Perfect Age of Rock 'n' Roll

 From a young age, Max Lauren Rosenbaum has had an eye for beauty, and a mind full of stories to tell.

 Her inquisitive nature led her to graduate from Lehigh University with a BA in Journalism with a double minor in Psychology and Creative Writing.
-Now, Max working towards an MFA in Film Production and Directing at Dodge College of Media Arts at Chapman University.
+Now, Max holds an MFA in Film Production and Directing at Dodge College of Media Arts at Chapman University.

 Max has always been captivated by the arts and early on discovered that having an artistic outlet was the perfect way to express her thoughts, creativity, and imagination.
 In every project, she uses her unique vision to understand, develop, and direct every scene and every character.
 Take a look at her site and get in touch with questions, comments, or if you're looking to collaborate.